-5.1.2 Members should use the requirements from the RRR process, particularly in the atmospheric chemistry application area in developing their GAW stations.
+6.1.2 Members should use the requirements from the RRR process, particularly in the atmospheric chemistry application area in developing their GAW stations.

 Note 1: The user requirements are reviewed on a regular basis through the RRR process by the Scientific Advisory Groups for each variable, in consultation with the user community and input from Members.
-The RRR process is described in sections 2.1, 2.2.4 and Appendix 2.3.
+The RRR process is described in section 2.2.4 and Appendix 2.3.

 Note 2: Scientific Advisory Groups exist for the six GAW focal areas and their terms of reference are defined by the Commission for Atmospheric Sciences.